tekdi/notification-microservice/docs/in-app-notifications.md

 ```

 Behavior:
-- For each userId in `inApp.receipients`, the service resolves the action/template and creates an in-app record with `templateId`, `replacements`, etc.
+- For each userId in `inApp.receipients`, the service resolves the action/template and creates an in-app record with stored title/message/link and metadata.
 - Response returns `{ inApp: { data: [{recipient, id}, ...] } }`.

 ## List